Feet of Flames: Hyde Park 1998

-2000-2001 World/Victory Tour
+2000-2001 World Tour

-On 21 September 1999 Michael Flatley announced a "Feet of Flames" world tour for 2000.
+On 21 September 1999 Michael Flatley announced a "Feet of Flames" world tour for 2000, with a launch held on the same day at Satzvey Castle.
 This tour began on Wednesday, 1 March 2000, in Germany.

-The show differed significantly from the original 1998 version.
-The show had new numbers, new leads, a new story line and a "whole new outlook" in the words of Flatley.
+This incarnation differed significantly from the original 1998 version: it had new numbers, new leads, a new story line and a "whole new outlook" in the words of Flatley.
 Both the original female leads Bernadette Flynn and Gillian Norris were replaced by Sarah Clark and Leigh Ann McKenna.
 Daire Nolan was replaced by Stephen Brunning.
 Both Daire Nolan and Gillian Norris went on to pursue their own careers after the 1998 show.
-Bernadette Flynn left to dance with Lord of the Dance troupe one until 2001.
+Bernadette Flynn left to dance with Lord of the Dance troupe one until 2001 when she returned during the Victory Tour.
 Some of the characters changed slightly in the show.
 Lord of the Dance became Firespirit, Saroise became The Swan and Morrighan the Temptress became Cleopatra.
-The Dark Lord was remained but there are sayings that they still used Don Dorcha as the name.
+The Dark Lord Don Dorcha, however, remained.
 Helen Egan's part as the little spirit became the Court Jester in the World Tour.
 The Highlight of the 2000 tour was Flatley and the Troupe performing in Budapest to over 100,000 people.
-The European part of the 2000 World Tour concluded on 29 July 2000 in Stormont Castle, Belfast, Northern Ireland.
+It concluded on 29 July 2000 in Stormont Castle, Belfast, Northern Ireland.

 The 2001 tour, dubbed the "USA Victory Tour", had a preview show on 6 June 2001 in the Bi-Lo Center, Greenville, South Carolina.
 The tour officially began on 8 June 2001 in the AmericanAirlines Arena, Miami, Florida.
 The highlight of the tour was Michael Flatley performing for the first time in Madison Square Garden in New York City on 29 June 2001.
 The tour ended on 29 July 2001 in Dallas, Texas in the American Airlines Center, the second event to be held at the venue.
 The last time the show was performed was 29 July 2001.
 Michael Flatley was said to have retired that night but later in 2005 would come out with a new show, Celtic Tiger.